chryswoods/siremol.org/pages/binaries.md

 An experimental Windows binary that should run on 64bit Windows 7 or above.
 This is distributed as a zip file that must be unpacked in the C: drive (see instructions below).

+(note that the bug fixes in 2018.1.1 do not affect the windows version)

 ## Installation (Linux and Mac)